NethServer/nethsecurity/packages/README.md

+---
+layout: default
+has_children: true
+title: Packages
+nav_order: 10
+---
+# Packages

+The NethSecurity build system is based on OpenWrt, which uses the concept of packages to manage software components.
+NethSecurity includes two different sets of packages: NethSecurity packages and OpenWrt packages.

+* TOC
+{:toc}

-# NethServer packages
+# NethSecurity packages

+NethSecurity packages are added to a special `nspackages` feed, which is included in the image at every build.
+This feed is used to include custom packages that are not part of the OpenWrt.

+To add a new package, just create a new directory inside the `packages` directory.
-Add new packages to this directory, packages will be automatically available inside `make menuconfig`.
+All packages inside this directory will be automatically available inside `make menuconfig`.
-Make sure to enable it on build time adding the correct configuration file inside `../conf` dir.
+Make sure to enable it on build time adding the correct configuration file inside `conf` dir.

 Conventions:
 - the name of the package should always start with `ns-` prefix.
 Example: `ns-myapp`